truenas/documentation/content/References/ThinProvisioning.md

 ### Risk of Over-Allocation

-While thin provisioning offers flexibility and efficiency, there is a risk of over-allocating storage capacity if not managed properly.
-Configuring and monitoring free space alerts in TrueNAS is essential to avoid running out of physical storage unexpectedly.
+While thin provisioning offers flexibility and efficiency, organizations risk over-allocating storage capacity if they do not manage it properly.
+It is essential for organizations to configure and monitor free space alerts in TrueNAS to avoid unexpected depletion of physical storage.

 ### Recommendations

-When using TrueNAS to present block storage to devices that support TRIM or UNMAP functionality to reclaim disk space, the underlying zvols should be created as sparse volumes.
-This allows TrueNAS to coordinate the guest operating system to free the underlying physical space on the storage, allowing for optimal space utilization and efficiency.
-This behavior is the default in most modern operating systems and hypervisors, but should be validated.
+When using TrueNAS to present block storage to devices that support TRIM or UNMAP functionality to reclaim disk space, organizations should create the underlying zvols as sparse volumes.
+This allows TrueNAS to coordinate with the guest operating system to free the underlying physical space on the storage, ensuring optimal space utilization and efficiency.
+Most modern operating systems and hypervisors default to this behavior, but organizations should verify it.

 Validation Examples

 > Windows
-Using the command prompt, run the command `fsutil behavior query DisableDeleteNotify` and observe the results.
+Run the command `fsutil behavior query DisableDeleteNotify` in the command prompt and observe the results.
 If either filesystem shows that DisableDeleteNotify is set to 1, the TRIM functionality is disabled, and should be re-enabled.

 > Linux
 Run `lsblk -D` and verify that the contents of the `DISC-GRAN` and `DISC-MAX` columns are non-zero, indicating the granularity and maximum discard segment.

 > VMware
-Check in the VMware UI for your datastore to confirm that automatic space reclamation is enabled.
+Verify in the VMware UI that automatic space reclamation is enabled for your datastore.

-You can also use the `esxcli` tools to confirm this using your datastore’s NAA ID.
+You can also use the `esxcli` tools to confirm this by using the NAA ID of your datastore.